Monday, 1 January 2024

 Between 1959 and 1969 the German philosopher Martin Heidegger conducted seminars for psychiatrists and a few other professionals at the invitation of the Swiss psychiatrist Medard Boss, mostly in Boss’s house in Zollikon near Zürich.

-The first two seminars, in November 1959 (on 4 November 1959, according to Erna Hoch) and on 3 February 1960, were in the Bürghölzli mental hospital in Zürich.
+The first seminar, in November 1959 (on 4 November 1959, according to Erna Hochwas in the Bürghölzli mental hospital in Zürich.
+The second was in the Bürghölzli on 3 February 1960 and in Boss’s house in Zollikon on 5 February 1960.
 The two men also discussed the daseinsanalytic foundations of psychoanalysis during their holiday together in Taormina, Sicily, in the summer of 1963.
 There were then ten seminars in Boss’s house between 1964 and 1969.
-These ten were the Zollikon seminars proper.

 Boss, with Heidegger’s collaboration and consent, published in 1987 a book containing reports of the seminars, and of his own conversations and correspondence with Heidegger (Heidegger, M., 1994 [1987], Zollikoner Seminare: Protokolle – Zwiegespräche – Briefe, herausgegeben von M. Boss, second edition, Frankfurt am Main: Vittorio Klostermann).